 Brown & Weil, California Practice Guide: Civil Procedure Before Trial, The Rutter Group, "Voluntary Dismissal", Section 11:25.10 (2025 update).
 Here, each of these cases apply.

-There is a hearing tomorrow for a Motion for Terminating Sanctions, so the Hartbrodt case is directly on point.
-Moreover, there is a Motion for Summary Judgment pending and Plaintiff knows that he has no evidence to support an opposition, so the Mary Morgan case also applies to block this attempt.
-See, for example, Cravens v.
-State Bd. of Equalization (1997) 52 CA4th 253, 257, 60 CR2d 436, 438 (where, as here, summary judgment is inevitable the plaintiff should not be permitted to dismiss without prejudice).
+Concurrent with the hearing on this Motion is a hearing on a Motion for Terminating Sanctions, so the Hartbrodt case is directly on point.
+Moreover, there is a Motion for Summary Judgment pending and Plaintiff knows that he has no evidence to support an opposition, so the judgment is inevitable the plaintiff should not be permitted to dismiss without prejudice).